 When a VM is stopped and the user requires deleting or committing the VM, Secom invokes the commitment function.
 Since the VM has been terminated, there is not any pending task or job in the VM.
 Meanwhile, all of the processes and other volatile objects, e.g., IPC objects, within a VM have already been erased from the OS and thus do not need to be committed.
-Only the permanent objects, e.g., files, directories, registry entries, need to be considered.
+Only the permanent objects, e.g. files, directories, registry entries, need to be considered.
 The commitment procedure is completed following three steps.

 First, we check all benign clusters and mark a benign cluster as malicious if it contains an ASEP but does not derive from a trusted source.
-This step is to prevent the potential evasion to Secom mentioned above, i.e., a malware program merely sets up an ASEP and waits for the commitment to execute the rest of the behaviors in the host environment.
-The trusted source described in this step aims to eliminate the potential false positives occurring when users install software or manage the system from a remote host instead of the local host.
-A trusted source is represented by Remote Administration Point (RAP), which is a special application dedicated to install software or manage the system from the remote.
-The RAP is constructed based on the principle of diversity [28][29]and integrity protection techniques.
+Thus, we can prevent the potential evasion to Secom mentioned above, i.e., a malware program merely sets up an ASEP and waits for the commitment to execute the rest of the behaviors in the host environment.
+We introduce a Remote Administration Point (RAP) to represent a trusted source.
+A RAP is a special application dedicated to install software or manage the system from the remote.
+It applies the principle of diversity [28][29] and integrity protection techniques.
 Specifically, we install two different forms of programs with the same function, e.g., different kinds of web browsers.
 One is for daily use while the other is for RAP.
-Thus, we can set tight restrictions on the RAP program without affecting usability since one can use the other program.
-The RAP program is configured to have the highest security protection level, and only communicate with a few remote hosts through secure protocols.
-Moreover, Secom discards any changes made on the configurations and files of the RAP program so as to strictly preserve the integrity of the RAP program.
+Thus, we can set tight restrictions on the